Krankowski/Challenge_portfolio_filip/README.md

 I thought that learning even the basics of test automatization would help me to get a first job as QA.
 It also looks good on CV :grin:

+ ## Subtask 2: Score from [GET ISTQB](http://getistqb.com/quiz-purpurowy/) website
+Unfortunately, only 7/14 points.
+Not much short of 65%